Skip to content

 Spec-driven development carries real friction.
 Engineering teams evaluating SDD adoption encounter four documented limitations.

-Documentation drift is the primary failure mode.
-An Isoform analysis identifies the core asymmetry: "Updating the code is much easier than updating the spec first."
+Documentation drift is the primary risk.
+The core asymmetry: "Updating the code is much easier than updating the spec first."
 Over time, the code, the spec, and the team's mental model diverge.
-Intent's living specs counteract this: agents write to the spec as they implement, so the document stays current with the codebase rather than falling behind.
+Cosmos counteracts this through persistent organizational memory: as agents implement changes, the platform accumulates patterns, conventions, and decisions that would otherwise fall out of sync between spec and code.
+The document stays current because specification state is a first-class artifact in the system, not an afterthought.

 Over-specification creates its own problems.
-Arcturus Labs identifies the specification paradox: "your specification was ambiguous.
+The specification paradox is real: "your specification was ambiguous.
 That's the problem with these big specs: they are written in natural language and natural language is imprecise."

 Analysis paralysis slows initial delivery.
 Teams may struggle to finalize specifications because they fear missing something crucial, striving for elegance at the expense of timely delivery.